sensai7/CCVDrum/README.md

 TODO

- * Code for the new board
+ * Add button functionality to the code.
+Part change or maybe other things